Tyrrrz/CliWrap/Readme.md

 > **Warning**:
 > Unless you absolutely have to, avoid setting command arguments from a string.
-> This method expects that all of the arguments are already escaped and formatted correctly — which can be really hard to get right.
+> This method expects that all of the arguments are already escaped and formatted properly — which can be really hard to get right.

-- Set arguments from an array — each element is treated as a separate argument and spaces are escaped automatically:
+- Set arguments from an array — each element is treated as a separate argument and special characters are escaped automatically:

 ```csharp
 var cmd = Cli.Wrap("git")